Zoom H4 Handy Recorder

 The H4 Handy Recorder is a handheld digital audio recorder from Zoom, featuring built-in condenser microphones in an X-Y stereo pattern, priced from around US$280 depending upon memory capacity As of 2011.

 Recordings are stored on an SD card (128 MB supplied), or via a USB cable to a computer running digital audio workstation software (Cubase LE supplied).

 Applications and recording formats

 The H4 can record in stereo or four-track mode.
 In stereo mode WAV or compressed (MP3) files may be made.
-A 2GB card will store 95 hours of speech-quality or 3 hours of CD-quality recording.
-With device firmware from version 2.0, SDHC cards up to 32GB in size are supported, storing 16 hours at the highest-quality setting (uncompressed PCM WAV, 24 bit, 96 kHz, stereo).
+A 2 GB card will store 95 hours of speech-quality or 3 hours of CD-quality recording.
+With device firmware from version 2.0, SDHC cards up to 32 GB in size are supported, storing 16 hours at the highest-quality setting (uncompressed PCM WAV, 24 bit, 96 kHz, stereo).

 Basic four-track recordings can be made in the field with the built-in microphones and two additional input ports which accept external signal sources via XLR or 1/4-inch connectors.